Hill Sprints

-I just added hill sprints back into my training regimen.
-I’ve done these many times over the years and I can say without a doubt they are one of my favorite exercises.
-They’ll also give you some outstanding benefits.
+I’ve done hill sprints off and on many times over the years and I can say without a doubt they are one of my favorite exercises.
+This is because they give you some outstanding benefits.

 Let me start by saying how to do hill sprints.
 First, if you haven’t done any sort of running recently you don’t want to jump in and start sprinting all out.
 If you are in shape, do at least one session jogging or running the hills, but not going all out.